snakeru/test4smartgarden/lib/README.md

 # api.js test for Gardena smart API

+## currently not in use

 Test einer Spezialversion von `api.js`

 - mower id mit Suffix
 - invalid date
+- PAUSE for SERVICE_VALVE
+  - To skip automatic operation until specified time, the currently active operation might or might not be cancelled (depends on device model) use string `PAUSE_<number_of_seconds>`, e.g. `PAUSE_86400` to pause for 24 hours

 **ioBroker smartgarden Adapter stoppen**